 A disability for purposes of the ADA is a physical or mental impairment that substantially limits a major life activity.
 What constitutes a major life activity is broadly defined to include basic tasks (like walking, reading, bending, and communicating), as well as major bodily functions (such as functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions).

 If an impairment doesn't significantly limit a person's ability to perform a major life activity, it isn't a disability protected by the ADA.
-Temporary ailments also don't count as disabilities.
 For more information on whether specific ailments are considered disabilities, visit the Equal Employment Opportunity Commission's (EEOC) website at www.eeoc.gov.

 Only qualified workers with disabilities are protected by the ADA.
 A qualified worker with a disability is someone capable of performing the essential duties of the job, with or without a reasonable accommodation by the employer.

-If needed, an employer must provide a reasonable accommodation -- an adjustment or modification that allows the employee to do the job -- to a qualified employee with a disability.
-The employer isn't required to guess whether a reasonable accommodation is needed.
+An employer must provide a reasonable accommodation—an adjustment or modification that allows the employee to do the job—to a qualified employee with a disability.
+Unless the disability is obvious or already known to the employer, the employee must request a reasonable accommodation; the employer isn't required to guess whether one is needed.
 Also, the employer isn't required to provide the particular accommodation an employee requests if another accommodation will do.
-But the employer must engage in the "interactive process," a dialogue with the employee about accommodations that will meet that person's needs.
-Read more about reasonable accomodation for disability.
+However, the employer must engage in the "interactive process," a dialogue with the employee about accommodations that will meet that person's needs.
+Read more about reasonable accommodation for disability.

 The employer doesn't have to provide a reasonable accommodation if doing so would create an undue hardship.
 An undue hardship means significant difficulty or expense to the business.
 These factors determine whether an accommodation creates an undue hardship: